 Our Purpose: To be a reflection of Christ’s love, his hands and feet, in service to our neighbors in the community and the world.

 The Path Program offers shelter, meals, and hospitality for families with children who have transitional housing needs.
 We partner in this service with 12 other local congregations annually through the New Pathways organization in Cambridge, MN.
-Trinity Lutheran Church provides private rooms and meals for seven days, up to four weeks during the year.
+Trinity Lutheran Church provides private rooms and meals.
 Guests use the day center at New Pathways during the day.

 Trinity members have opportunities to be involved and share their time and gifts by providing three meals a day, setting up and taking down beds, washing laundry, playing games with the children, helping with homework, and interacting with guests.
 For more information, see www.newpathwaysmn.org.